William Tennant Gairdner: Medical career

 In 1850 he was elected a Fellow of the Royal College of Physicians of Edinburgh; and a year or two later was appointed physician and pathologist to the Royal Infirmary of Edinburgh (RIE).
 During his time at the RIE he was a lecturer at the Edinburgh Extramural School of Medicine.
 In 1862 he accepted an invitation to take the professorship of medicine in the University of Glasgow, together with the post of physician to the Western Infirmary.
 In the following year much attention was directed in Glasgow to the insanitary state of the city; and Dr. Gairdner, at considerable pecuniary sacrifice, undertook the duties of medical officer of health, which he discharged for ten years in such a manner as brought about a total change in the conditions which he found existing.
 From this time forward he devoted himself to the duties of his professorship and to his increasing consulting practice.

-The professor of medicine in a University like that of Glasgow is expected, almost as a matter of course, to become an important contributor to the advancement of the science which he teaches, and his duty Gairdner abundantly fulfilled.
-He did excellent work in this direction both as a sanitarian, as an original investigator of diseases of the heart, and in opposition to the excessive alcoholic stimulation of fevers, which had been rendered fashionable for a time by the teaching of Dr. Todd.
-His personal influence over successive generations of students was, however, greatly more remarkable and more important than his purely medical achievements.
+Gairdner worked on sanitation, investigated diseases of the heart, and opposed the excessive use of alcohol to stimulate fevers, which was a practice popularized by Dr. Todd's teachings.
+His personal influence on successive generations of students was, however, more significant than his purely medical contributions.

 In 1852 Gairdner was elected a member of the Harveian Society of Edinburgh and served as President in 1870.
 In 1893, he was elected President of the Royal College of Physicians of Edinburgh and a Fellow of the Royal Society The same year he was appointed honorary physician in ordinary in Scotland to Queen Victoria, receiving the corresponding appointment on the accession of King Edward VII.
 He was made Knight Commander of the Order of the Bath in 1898, and in 1890 resigned his professorship and took up his residence in Edinburgh.

 He was president of the British Medical Association in 1888, representative of the University of Glasgow in the General Medical Council for ten years from 1893 to 1903, and among other distinctions received the degree of LL.D.
 Edin. in 1883 and that of M.D.
 Dublin (honoris causa), with the honorary Fellowship of the Royal College of Physicians of Ireland, in 1887.
-In 1900 he was elected a member of the Aesculapian Club.
+In 1900 he was elected a member of the Aesculapian Club, and in 1903 he received honorary degree of Doctor of Laws from the University of Glasgow.